starr-dusT/dotfiles/additional-setup.md

 sudo btrbk -c ~/.config/btrbk/root_btrbk.conf -v run # creates root snapshots
 ```

+SSH keypair is used for password-less root ssh for remote back-up.
+See Github.

+anacron is used for daily backups.
+Copy home_backup.sh to /etc/cron.daily.

 ## Automount network drive with fstab

 Fstab can be mounted when the network drive is accessed.
 This is done for the "engi" home server.